CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 - message_id - unique message ID set by the sender in the item itself
 - previous_message_id - pointer/link to the unique id of a previously submitted item.
 Usually blank.
 Or, if an item modifies/corrects a prior item, this field holds the message_id of the prior item.

-The following fields are the actual values contained within and item that a receiver may find useful and each fields purpose can be deduced by its name.
+The following fields are the actual values contained within an item that a receiver may find useful and each field's purpose can be deduced by its name.

 - equipment_model
 - test_result